-This form is a quick and easy way to report back to your RJDC and IRO on membership sentiment.
+This form is a quick and easy way to report back to WJDC and BMA Cymru Wales staff on membership sentiment.
 Categories 1 and 2 represent those ready to vote 'yes' for industrial action, compared to undecideds or opposed.

 Always be clear where you are estimating this rather than using actual data.